Hi, I'm Simon Robin Stephens – a watercolour artist living and working in Carshalton, South London.

 When I started selling my work, I noticed something: therapists, counsellors, and mental health professionals kept buying my paintings.
 They'd tell me their clients found them calming.
 Soothing.
 Grounding.

 That's when it clicked – my art could do for others what it does for me.
 It could create those moments of quiet in a noisy world.
 It could offer sanctuary to people who need it most.
+This philosophy is at the heart of my Sanctuaries of the Mind collection, where each painting is designed to create visual calm.

 Created by someone who understands